 - Reservation dates & their name

 - When they will Check-Out (CO), Check-In (CI) and my cleaning schedule (shown in pink).

 To make your life easier, Airbnb has an import calendar function that can automatically export your reservations to your Google Calendar:

-Although this is a really helpful feature to automate your administrative tasks, I tried it twice and opt-out of it.
-It’s just not dynamic enough. i.e I think I had some issues when there are alterations or cancellations and the calendar can’t keep up fast enough in real-time, causing confusion and administrative mayhem.
+Although this is a beneficial feature to automate your administrative tasks, I tried it twice and opted-out of it.
+It’s just not dynamic enough. i.e., I think I had some issues when there are alterations or cancellations, and the calendar can’t keep up fast enough in real-time, causing confusion and administrative mayhem.

 So here’s what I do MANUALLY each time I get a new reservation:

 - I log the dates of the reservation on Google Calendar with the correct color code (in this case, the room color is blue).